 - Disneyland: Genie+ includes Photopass

-- Disney World: Genie+ at Disney World does not include Photopass but does have augmented reality photo lenses.
+- Disney World: Genie+ at Disney World does not include all Photopass images, but includes on-ride photos as of March 20, 2023.
+Also includes augmented reality photo lenses.

-There are a number of other non-Genie+ differences between the resorts that affect how Genie+ and individual attraction Lightning Lane return times operate in practice and thus overall guest strategy.
-For example, Disneyland and Disney World have different times for park hopping (1:00 pm at Disneyland vs. 2:00 pm at Walt Disney World).
+There are a number of other non-Genie+ differences between the resorts.
+These differences can affect how Genie+ and individual attraction Lightning Lane return times operate in practice and thus overall guest strategy.
+For example, Disneyland and Disney World have different times for park hopping (11:00 am at Disneyland vs. 2:00 pm at Walt Disney World, until January 9, 2024 when park hopping time restrictions go away entirely for Walt Disney World only).
 Disneyland parks tend to have longer park hours than the parks in Florida, meaning that many more guests who can use the Lightning Lane in a single day on a given ride in California.

-For even more information about Disney Genie at Walt Disney World, check out my tips and tricks for maximizing Disney Genie+ at Walt Disney World.
-And be sure to listen to the Disney Deciphered podcast episode I recorded with Joe Cheung below.
-And if you didn’t know I co-hosted a Disney podcast, please consider subscribing!
+For even more information about Disney Genie at Walt Disney World, check out these tips and tricks for maximizing Disney Genie+ at Walt Disney World and be sure to subscribe to my Disney World podcast, Disney Deciphered.

-16. Can I used Disney Genie+ and Lightning Lane with Rider Switch?
+16. Can I use Disney Genie+ and Lightning Lane with Rider Switch?

 Yes!
 Disneyland’s Rider Switch is a system that allows parents to trade off caring for little kids too small for (or too scared to) ride certain rides while having to wait in line only once.
 One parent/adult stays behind with a baby or toddler while the others in the party ride.
 When that first group of riders is done, they hand off the little one and the other adult gets to ride.
 For attractions with Lightning Lanes (both those on Genie+ or individual paid ones), the second group always gets to use the Lightning Lane so they don’t have to wait again.

 Rider switch is an awesome perk for adventurous big siblings because they get to double up and ride again with adult #2 if they so desire.
-The second group of riders can be up to three people, meaning two additional people can ride a second time while accompanying the second parent/adult.
+The second group of riders can be two people, meaning one additional person can ride a second time while accompanying the second parent/adult.

-Exactly how this works when the first group of riders uses the Lightning Lane is still a little unclear.
-I talked to multiple cast members at 3 attractions, and they indicated that only the first group of riders needs to have purchased Genie+ or paid Lightning Lane to access the Lightning Lane for the attraction.
+Exactly how this works when the first group of riders uses the Lightning Lane can be tricky.
+In. thepast, cast members required that only the first group of riders needs to have purchased Genie+ or paid Lightning Lane to access the Lightning Lane for the attraction.
 The second group gets it automatically by virtue of how Rider Switch works.
-Of course, sometimes cast members have different understandings of more obscure rules like this, so stay tuned (and please report on your experience if you are combining Genie+ or paid Lightning Lane with Rider Switch).
-Note that this is also different than how most cast members at Walt Disney World are implementing Rider Switch.
+But increasingly, cast members are requiring that everyone who will ride must have a booking with Genie+ or paid Lightning Lane, like has always been the case at Walt Disney World.
+So if you don’t want to risk being turned away, it’s safer to book a Lightning Lane for everyone who will ride.

 17. Is Disney Genie+ (or Paid Lightning Lane) Worth It?